ONLYOFFICE/blog.onlyoffice.com/wp-content/plugins/trinity-audio/README.txt

 The following are configuration options you can modify as you see fit:

-* __Default language:__ The language of your content.
-In case you have multiple, you can also control the language on the post level.
+* __Pick a narrator for your content:__ Please choose the language of your content and the voice you would like to use.
+In case you have multiple languages on your site, choose the main one and configure the correct language on the individual post level.
-* __Default Gender:__ the default gender voice for each post.
-* __New post default:__ Specifies whether the player is automatically enabled for all new posts.
-Choose this option if you want [Trinity Audio](https://trinityaudio.ai/) to add an audio player for each new post.
+* __Voice style:__ Choose the type of reading you would like to use.
+For example, choose news (formal) for formal news content.
+Please note that only narrators that have a wave icon next to the, support voice styles.
+* __Play premium version:__ In case the voice has a better version than chosen, click it to hear how it could sound like.
+* __Default player speed:__ Choose the default player speed.
+Listeners could still change it from the player menu if needed.
+* __Theme:__ Choose the player theme you want.
+* __The player itself:__ Click the play to listen to a sample from the selected narrator.
-* __Player position:__ The position of the audio player on your page.
-We recommend placing the player before the main article text.
+* __Player features:__ Add the relevant player features to your site.
-* __Player label:__ Specifies optional text you’d like to be shown above the audio player (HTML tags are supported with this label).
-* __Display "Powered by Trinity Audio":__ choose if you want to display credit next to the player.
-We’d very much appreciate it if you choose to give us credit.
-* __Resource preconnect:__ this feature will allow us to load the player faster on your page so we strongly advise enabling it.
+* __FAB (Floating Action Button:__ Enable a floating action button that will control the player for users scrolling while reading.
+* __Player name:__ Give the player a name.
+You would see that name in the Trinity Audio dashboard.
 * __Add post title to audio:__ If enabled, each audio file will start by reading the post title.
 * __Add post excerpt to audio:__ If enabled, each audio file will read an excerpt from the post at the beginning of the audio (after the title, if chosen).
 * __Skip HTML tags:__ Use this if you want to avoid generating audio for specific parts of posts based on the tags (content blacklist).
 * __Allow shortcodes:__ By default, the Trinity Audio player will read only the textual content of your post and will filter out all additional texts generated using plugins or shortcodes.
 If you would like to add shortcodes that you would like the player to read, please add them using comma delimiter.
 For example: gallery, myshortcode.
 After you change those settings, make sure to use “Activate for all posts” to allow those configurations to update.
+* __Player position:__ The position of the audio player on your page.
+We recommend placing the player before the main article text.
+* __Player label:__ Specifies optional text you’d like to be shown above the audio player (HTML tags are supported with this label).
+* __Help us reach more users:__ Choose if you want to display credit next to the player.
+We’d very much appreciate it if you choose to give us credit.
+* __Resource preconnect:__ This feature will allow us to load the player faster on your page so we strongly advise enabling it.
+* __New post default:__ Enable this to make sure that the Trinity Audio player will be added to each new post you publish.

 Still here?
 Go turn your readers to listeners.